Python venv cover

 ripgrep: Suppress 'Access is Denied' error message

-Ripgrep (rg) is a popular command-line search tool based on the popular GNU grep tool.
+Ripgrep (rg) is a popular command-line search tool inspired by the popular GNU grep tool.
 The Access is denied. (os error 5) is a common error message that appears when trying to read a file or directory that ripgrep does not have permission to access.
 This can be annoying when doing a system wide search when many system directories or other protected directories may be searched, littering the results with many “access is denied” error messages.
 Luckily the messages can be suppressed. ...

 September 10, 2024